Christopher Beaumont, 23rd Seigneur of Sark: Biography

+Military career

+Christopher Beaumont was educated at the Royal Military Academy Sandhurst and served as a regular officer in the British Army.
+He was commissioned into the Royal Engineers in 1980, in his role he worked in military engineering and other support roles, and later reached the rank of Major before leaving active service in 1990.

+After completing his military career in 1990, he succeeded his father as the 23rd Seigneur of Sark on 3 July 2016 and subsequently returned to live on the island to assume his hereditary responsibilities.

 Seigneurship

 On 5 July 2016, the Sark Newspaper published an article which noted the new Seigneur's "impressive CV" and commented "Keen observers suggest that he is a man who will not be swayed by past convention.
 When on Sark he has often been seen to visit cafés and restaurants which are otherwise rigidly boycotted by members and supporters of Sark's one ruling party.
 For now, the people of Sark can only wait and hope that their new Seigneur will work to build a secure and prosperous future for each and every Islander."
 The newspaper hoped Beaumont would re-occupy La Seigneurie, the traditional residence of the Seigneur, and appealed for an economic plan to address local unemployment.

 In an interview with the BBC on 15 July 2016, Beaumont defended Sark's feudal structure and the Island's legislature, the Chief Pleas, saying: "There's a perfectly good, working Chief Pleas, and it gets my full support."
 Constitutional reforms in 2008, which had the approval of his father the 22nd Seigneur, had devolved some of the feudal authority of the Seigneur to the legislature.

 In 2009, after ill-health triggered Beaumont's parents to move out of the Seigneurie to a smaller cottage on the estate, they arranged for tenants to live in the Seigneurie for ten years, in return for making renovations.

 Beaumont and his family moved into the Seigneurie in 2017 and have worked to restore its garden and grounds, which are now a visitor attraction.